shevtsovsv654-source/Operating-system/README.md

 - AI-assisted learning workflows;
 - technical English practice materials.

-Original source materials belong to their respective authors.:
+## Original source materials belong to their respective authors.

+### This repository contains an AI-assisted AI / IT English learning project focused on:
 - operating systems;
 - technical translation;
 - professional IT terminology development;